 To make extensive online training available to all students, staff, and faculty, the University provides free access to LinkedIn Learning, which includes access to Lynda.com, a learning platform that teaches skills in a video format.
 Lynda.com was founded in 1995 by Lynda Weinman and Bruce Heavin.
-Users may watch videos on Business, Creativity, and Technology.
-It has videos that cover some of the content of this course.
+Users may watch videos on Business, Creativity, and Technology, including videos that cover some of the content of this course.
 In this project, you will have an opportunity to explore the site and watch a brief video of your choosing.

-More information may be found at https://it.umn.edu/technology/linkedin-learning
+More information may be found at https://it.umn.edu/technology/linkedin-learning b.
+Access the online learning videos by doing the following: